0ctacity/.github/GOVERNANCE.md

 Subteams do not replace the eight-team structure.
 They exist within or beneath a main team and support its work.

 A team leader may create subteams when useful.
-The steward retains the authority to object to, reorganize, or remove a subteam when necessary.
+The Organization Lead retains the authority to object to, reorganize, or remove a subteam when necessary.

 ## Team Leaders

-Team leaders are appointed and may be removed or replaced by the steward.
+Team leaders are appointed and may be removed or replaced by the Organization Lead.

 A team leader has broad authority within their team.
 They are responsible for its organization, members, projects, repository access, internal coordination, and continued activity.